-Outside of the Blackout Periods (Trading Periods), Designated Personnel and their Connected Persons may Trade in the Company's Securities, provided they comply with the law on Insider Trading and this policy.
-It must always be remembered: even during a Trading Period, Designated Personnel and their Connected Persons may not Trade in the Company's Securities if they are in possession of Inside Information.
+During the Approved Trading Periods Designated Personnel and their Connected Persons may Trade in the Company's Securities, provided they comply with the law on Insider Trading and this policy.

+It must always be remembered: even during an Approved Trading Period, Designated Personnel and their Connected Persons may not Trade in the Company's Securities if they are in possession of Inside Information.